JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 }
 ```

 SwiftPM integration is based on importing Clang modules.
-By default, the import mechanism automatically discovers Clang modules available in specified Swift packages
+By default, the import mechanism automatically discovers Clang modules in specified Swift packages
-and makes all discovered modules accessible to Kotlin code — similar to how API visibility works in Swift and Objective-C.
+and makes all available modules accessible to Kotlin code — similar to how API visibility works in Swift and Objective-C.
 <!-- TODO link to where it is explained? -->

 To disable the default behavior and automatic module discovery, set the `discoverClangModulesImplicitly` to `false`.